Underrated State Parks That Are in Your Backyard

 Oregon has the beautiful Crater Lake National Park, but we’d posit that Silver Falls State Park rivals it in beauty and things to do.

-As the largest state park in Oregon, there are numerous trails that take you through green forests and hidden waterfalls.
+As the largest state park in Oregon, numerous trails take you through green forests and hidden waterfalls.
 There are also horse trails for those who prefer to explore the park on horseback as well as bike paths for adventurous mountain bikers.